 Choose greener travel options

-Sometimes travelling for or to work is unavoidable, but it can still be done sustainably.
-For businesses that offer a company car scheme, consider switching to electric vehicles instead; and to encourage staff to commute more sustainably, try introducing a car sharing scheme, public transport season ticket loans or even better, a cycle-to-work scheme.
+Sometimes travelling to or for work is unavoidable, but it can still be done sustainably.
+For businesses that offer a company car scheme, consider switching to electric vehicles; you could also look at installing EV chargers to make the switch more feasible for your employees and customers.

+Encourage staff to commute more sustainably, try introducing a car sharing scheme, public transport season ticket loans or even better, a cycle-to-work scheme.
 And avoid using air travel wherever possible, as flying has the biggest environmental impact.